 After being introduced to the world of the lute by Terry McKenna and having completed a bachelors degree in historical instrument performance at Wilfrid Laurier University in Waterloo, Canada, this pursuit then took him to the United States and Britain, and included studies with James Tyler, Pat O'Brien, and William Carter. ak also studied conducting with Noel Edison, Lucinda Carver, and William Dehning, and musicology with Bruce Alan Brown and Giulio Ongaro, among others.
 He holds a doctorate in early music performance from the University of Southern California in Los Angeles, and has completed postdoctoral studies in the same area from the Guildhall School of Music and Drama in London.

-In addition to his busy performing schedule, ak currently holds a Visiting Professorship at Rhodes College in Memphis, TN, where he teaches classes in Creative Entrepreneurship and Music History, and a Visiting Fellowship at Goldsmiths, University of London.
+In addition to his busy performing schedule, ak has held a Visiting Professorship at Rhodes College in Memphis, TN, where he taught classes in Creative Entrepreneurship and Music History, and a Visiting Fellowship at Goldsmiths, University of London.
 Before that, ak was the Director of Early Music at the University of Hull.
 He has also been active as a lecturer in historical performance practice, collegium director, and lute teacher for various early music societies and at the University of Oxford, Royal College of Music in London, University of Southern California in Los Angeles, and the University of California at Fullerton.
 As an extension of his educational activities, in 2011 he formed the London Community Baroque Orchestra (now functioning as an educational arm of L'Avventura London) based at the Foundling Museum in London, which he also directs.
 The goal of the organization is to provide training in historical performance practice to its members and to present high-level musical performances. ak has been a recipient of various prestigious awards, prizes, and scholarships including a Society for Theatre Research award for reconstructing and recording music from English ballad operas and the Dowland Prize for Lute at the John Kerr Competition in Kent.

 ak's writings on historical performance practice have been translated into French, German, Spanish, and Korean, and appear in some of the leading journals and magazines in the field.
 His affinity for re-discovering and reviving lost musical repertoires has led to an ongoing affiliation with the groundbreaking Ballad Operas Online database through Oxford University Digital Libraries, while his current projects for publication include an edition of eighteenth-century lute concerti for A-R Editions, as well as an upcoming performing edition (with Vanessa L Rogers and Berta Joncus) of Isaac Bickerstaffe' opera Love in a Village, to be published by Bärenreiter in 2017.
 Further, he frequently presents his research at conferences in Europe and North America; recent presentations include those at the 16th Biennial International Conference on Baroque Music in Salzburg; the SECEM, the Universidade Nova de Lisboa; the Handel, Purcell, and Literature conference at Senate House, University of London; the British Society for Eighteenth-Century Studies; and the Annual Meeting of the American Musicological Society in Philadelphia (USA).